|Maps:||LPI Penrith 9030-3N 1:25000|

 If you drive, a park entry fee applies per car.

-Walking from Glenbrook station would be fairly impractical due to the distance, however, mountains bikes could be used if you were doing it as a day walk.
-Overnight packs might cause some trouble.
+Walking from Glenbrook Station would be fairly impractical due to the distance, however, mountain bikes could be used if you were doing it as a day walk.

 From 30 Sep 2000, last checked 05 Nov 2016